 They can often be a lifeline for trainees who may be alone in their firms, as well as giving junior lawyers the chance to connect and build their professional networks.
 Many groups are building contacts with other groups representing the junior profession in their area.

-The JLD LinkedIn page is regularly updated with articles that are of interest to the junior profession.
+Our LinkedIn page is regularly updated with articles that are of interest to the junior profession.
 It is a place where members are free to comment and discuss topics of interest.
 We also have a presence on Facebook and Twitter.

 The JLD caters for a diverse and vibrant membership offering various opportunities to join sub-groups, attend national events and engage with support services.

 These focus on each section of the membership and the issues that affect them.
 They provide hints and tips, invaluable guidance and advice from those in the know - an essential resource for those the entering the profession.

-Every year we organise one of the biggest events in the legal calendar, the JLD Conference and Ball.
+Every year, we organise one of the biggest events in the legal calendar, the JLD conference and ball.
 The conference features cutting-edge speakers and lively forum debate, and culminates in a black-tie ball.
 A not-to-be-missed event.